sartim/flask_shop_api/README.md

 [![Open Source Love](https://img.shields.io/badge/language-python-green.svg)](https://github.com/sartim/flask_shop_api)
 [![Build Status](https://travis-ci.com/sartim/flask_shop_api.svg?branch=master)](https://travis-ci.com/sartim/flask_shop_api)

 REST API which exposes endpoints both for an online shop and a CMS admin.
 It's developed using flask framework which runs as a socketio server.
 The database configuration for the app relies on PostgreSQL.
-It also handles API caching to redis to reduce load on database.
+API caching to redis has been handled to reduce load on database.

 ## Setup